DealHub CPQ vs. CloudSense CPQ

 When selecting between DealHub and CloudSense, businesses should consider their industry, sales complexity, and integration needs.

 DealHub CPQ is ideal for companies seeking a user-friendly, no-code solution with strong guided selling capabilities and seamless CRM integrations, including Salesforce, Microsoft Dynamics, and HubSpot.
-Its intuitive interface and quick implementation make it a great choice for mid-market and enterprise sales teams looking to streamline complex pricing and quoting without requiring extensive IT involvement.
+Its intuitive, customizable interface and quick implementation make it a great choice for mid-market and enterprise sales teams looking to streamline complex pricing and quoting without requiring extensive IT involvement.

 CloudSense CPQ, on the other hand, is best suited for industries with highly specialized sales processes, such as telecommunications, media, and utilities.
 Built natively on Salesforce, it offers deep customization for complex product configurations, multi-layered approval workflows, and usage-based pricing models.
 Businesses that require extensive order management, contract lifecycle automation, and multi-currency quoting will find CloudSense particularly beneficial, especially if they already rely on Salesforce as their primary CRM.